VitalyRomanov/VitalyRomanov.github.io/projects/_posts/2019-02-21-Facial-Recognition.md

 ### Inference and Selecting Threshold

-So far there we stated the existence of two thresholds: $T$ and $\alpha$.
+So far there we stated the existence of two thresholds: $$T$$ and $$\alpha$$.
 The first one is used to make the true class and the second (margin) to improve the construction of the face embedding space.
-These two values should be distinct because the margin $\alpha$ is merely a suggestion baked into the loss function, and there is no way to guarantee its strictness.
-It does not ensure that positive samples will fall into the hyper-sphere of radius $\alpha$ and all negative samples will be outside of it.
-Due to this, we need to come up with another threshold value to make a decision about the class of the current image, and this threshold will be $T$.
+These two values should be distinct because the margin $$\alpha$$ is merely a suggestion baked into the loss function, and there is no way to guarantee its strictness.
+It does not ensure that positive samples will fall into the hyper-sphere of radius $$\alpha$$ and all negative samples will be outside of it.
+Due to this, we need to come up with another threshold value to make a decision about the class of the current image, and this threshold will be $$T$$.

 For inference, you need to compare two images and decide whether they are the same person or not.
 The decision should be made based on some threshold value.
-We selected the threshold of -0.8 based on the model performance after 500 epochs (assuming $R$ is defined the same way as in the section *Triplet Loss*).
+We selected the threshold of -0.8 based on the model performance after 500 epochs (assuming $$R$$ is defined the same way as in the section *Triplet Loss*).
 The actual threshold should be selected after the model was trained for hundreds of hours, the threshold is chosen with k-fold cross-validation or with a held-out dataset.

 ## Data Description